gem/oq-engine/doc/getting-started/installation-instructions/macos.rst

 .. image:: _images/macos/run_installer.png

 IMPORTANT: Please note that the package includes its own private copy of OpenSSL 3.0.

 .. image:: _images/macos/openssl.png

+The installer will walk you through a wizard to complete the installation, and in most cases, the default settings work well, so install it like the other applications on macOS.
+You may also have to enter your Mac password to let it know that you

+.. image:: _images/macos/install_certifi_1.png

 IMPORTANT Remember to double-click on Install Certificates to install it at the end of installation

-.. image:: _images/macos/install_certifi_1.png

 .. image:: _images/macos/install_certifi_2.png

+Close all windows after the Process is completed.

 .. image:: _images/macos/install_certifi_3.png

-Close all windows after the Process is completed.

 Once Python 3.11 is installed, please see instructions for the :doc:`universal installer <universal>` script to install OpenQuake Engine